 How Will 5G Networks Impact Connected Vehicle Technology?

 Soon, connected vehicles will be built with 5G receivers and transmitters.
 A 5G module will allow connected vehicles to communicate with each other in near real time.

 As a simple example, two cars going in opposite directions could share road conditions based on where they’ve just been.
-What’s more interesting is how connected vehicles can transmit data about how they’re driving.
+One of the most interesting IoT use cases is that connected vehicles can transmit data about how they’re driving.
 For example: